Step Back in Time: Release and reception

 Originally, the follow-up single, "What Do I Have to Do?", from Rhythm of Love was intended to be released after "Better the Devil You Know", but PWL executives scrapped the idea and changed it to "Step Back in Time".
 "Step Back in Time" was released as the album's second single on 22 October 1990, and distributed by PWL and Mushroom.
-A standard 12-inch and 7-inch vinyl were released worldwide, and featured the original recording, instrumental version and the Walkin' Rhythm mix; in the UK, the original recording was omitted.
-In November 1990, a CD single was issued by PWL in Japan; it was distributed worldwide that same month.
-In France, a special mini CD included the original recording and instrumental version, alongside a cassette tape in Australia.
+A standard 12-inch and 7-inch vinyl were released worldwide, and featured the original recording, instrumental version and the Walkin' Rhythm mix; in the UK, the original recording was omitted. on 28 November 1990, a CD single was issued by PWL in Japan.
+In France, a special mini CD included the original recording and instrumental version.
+In Minogue's native Australia, the single was released on 19 November 1990 on 7-inch vinyl, 12-inch vinyl, CD, and cassette.
 As part of the PWL Archives, a 10-track EP was released on iTunes Store in 2009.

 "Step Back in Time" received positive reviews from most music critics.
 British author and music critic Adrian Denning selected the single as the best offering on Rhythm of Love (1990), stating that he preferred it over the "more popular 'Better the Devil You Know'."
 Denning commended the production of the song, more so complimented the backing track.
 Similarly, Nick Levine from Digital Spy pointed out the song as one of the better cuts from the parent album.
 AllMusic's Chris True, who wrote the biography of Minogue on the website, selected the track amongst some of Minogue's best work.
 However, in a separate review of the single, True awarded the single two stars out of five.